 Good synthetic diamonds are virtually indistinguishable from the mined variety.
 Without the baggage.
 Additionally, they cost thousands of dollars less.
 But, which synthetic diamond is the best choice?

 There are many types of man-made or synthetic diamonds available.
 The choices are numerous.
 Unbiased information is scarce.
 Here is an overview and comparison of the synthetic diamonds currently unavailable on the market:

 The grandfather of simulated diamonds, Zircons are available widely.
 In their best examples, CZ’s are actually a fairly decent diamond replica.
-Unfortunately, the commodity-like availability and vast differences in quality have made the stone synonymous with low-cost fashion jewelry.
+Unfortunately, the commodity-like availability and vast differences in quality have made the stone synonymous with low-cost fashion jewellery.
 Perhaps a good choice for cheap bling.
-Not for fine jewelry.
+Not for fine jewellery.
 Many sources are available, a decent one is:

 Including Russian Brilliants, Russian Stars and others, they're in fact nothing but high quality cubic zirconias.
 This isn't mentioned prominently on their web sites and they'll only cop to it when pressed. that's the fact.
 Russian diamond simulates are priced around $280 per carat.

-Russian Diamonds are a fine jewelry selection and are usually mounted in quality precious metal settings.
+Russian Diamonds are a fine jewellery selection and are usually mounted in quality precious metal settings.

 Russian Brilliants are one of the best and oldest sellers of “Russian Diamonds”.
 Available at:

 Moissanite is a lab-created mineral that's a very good diamond simulant.
 Moissanite has been on the market as a fine jewellery choice since the early 90s and has picked up quite a few fans.
 Moissanite is a hard mineral that, like diamond, will cut glass.
 There are a couple of minor downsides to moissanite however.
 First, it's quite expensive, (though still cheap compared to diamonds) usually priced about $500 per carat for good samples.